 Take an Indoor Camping Trip

-Set up your camping tent inside, string up some Christmas lights for stargazing, get out the sleeping bags, and make s’mores in the microwave.
+Set up your camping tent inside, string up some holiday lights for stargazing, get out the sleeping bags, and make s’mores in the microwave.

 Go on a Fairy Hunt